GU4243-ADS/Spring2018/Additional_Docs/Class_1_31.md

 * Sentence generation

 Sentiment Analysis
 * We did sentiment analysis at the word level.
 Can we do this at the sentence level?
-What proportion of sentences are "postive"?
+What proportion of sentences are "postiive"?
 Ideas like this...
 * Kmeans on emotion counts per sentence.
 * Are the results from the other lexicons different?
 If so, how?
 * We're looking at the word counts for each emotion... is some sort of normalization important here?